Pat McInally

-John Patrick McInally (born May 7, 1953) is an American former football player who was a punter and wide receiver for the Cincinnati Bengals of the National Football League (NFL).
+John Patrick McInally (born May 7, 1953) is an American former professional football player who was a punter and wide receiver for the Cincinnati Bengals of the National Football League (NFL).

 McInally was enshrined in the College Football Hall of Fame in 2016.
 McInally was a two-time football All Ivy League first team selection and helped lead Harvard to a share of the 1974 Ivy League title.
 McInally is the first graduate of Harvard to play in either the NFL Pro Bowl or the Super Bowl.
 He did both during the 1981 season.

-Early years
+Early life

-Born in Villa Park in Orange County, California, McInally graduated from Villa Park High School in 1971.
+McInally was born in Villa Park in Orange County, California, and graduated from Villa Park High School in 1971.

 College career

-McInally was a wide receiver and punter for the Harvard Crimson football squad, 1972–1974.
+McInally was a wide receiver and punter for the Harvard Crimson football squad from 1972 to 1974.
 As a junior in 1973, he was second in the nation in receiving, setting a Harvard record of 56 receptions in a single season.

 McInally concluded his career as the 1974 New England Player of the Year, also known as the George H. "Bulger" Lowe Award winner, an annual award by the Gridiron Club of Boston.
 McInally held the Crimson single-game, single-season and career records for touchdowns and receptions at the end of his career.
 He was also the leader in career receiving yards.

 McInally was also the starting punter.

 McInally, a cum laude graduate, was named a NFF National Scholar - Athlete and a first team All-American as a senior in 1974.

-As a senior, he completed his only collegiate pass, a 46-yard pass to Jim Curry, another all-time great Harvard receiver, off a lateral against Yale University.
+As a senior in 1974, he completed his only collegiate pass, a 46-yard pass to Jim Curry, another all-time great Harvard receiver, off a lateral against rival Yale University.
 The completion set up the go-ahead touchdown in The Game for Harvard.
 Harvard, with the 21–16 win and a 6–1 record, shared the title with Yale.